Amnpardaz Bug Bounty Program

 Windows 10 or later, fully updated and without unauthorized modifications.

-USD 110,000 Grand Prize
+$110,000 Grand Prize

 Additional Notes